 Nursing Schools in Texas

-As a degree choice, Nursing is the 3rd most popular major in the state.
+In terms of popularity, Nursing is the 3rd most popular major in the state out of a total 252 majors commonly available.

 Education Levels of Nursing Majors in Texas